Using Pinterest for Genealogy & Family Memories

 Pinterest for genealogy timelines

 Now this fascinates me.
 The idea here is to pin images from different years throughout an ancestor’s lifetime.
-I’m working on the images right now for my Grandmother Hendrickson.
+I’m working on the images right now for my Grandmother Hendrickson and all that happened during the course of her life.

 How Do You Use Pinterest for Your Genealogy?